mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 ```
 Compare the above code with [raw pointers](https://iamsorush.com/posts/how-use-cpp-raw-pointer/#memory-leak) which are deleted explicitly by programmers.

-A unique pointer can aslo be created with `std::make_unique`
+A unique pointer can also be created with `std::make_unique`

 ```cpp
 #include <memory>